Find Affordable College Courses

 Houston, TX

 You’ll be in good company if you decide to attend University of Houston.
 It ranked #5 on our 2023 Most Popular Physiology & Pathology Sciences Master’s Degree Schools in the Southwest Region list.
-UH is a fairly large public school located in the large city of Houston.
+UH is a very large public school located in the large city of Houston.

 About 71% of the students majoring in physiology at the school are women while 29% are male.